 Posted by Miko Covin

-Miko Covin is a Senior Director of Customer Solutions at Recruitics.
+Miko Covin is no longer with Recruitics.
+During her time with us, she was a Senior Director of Customer Solutions.
 Miko is a highly accomplished Recruitment Advertising/Marketing & Employer Branding leader with 20+ years of experience and expert skills in recruitment marketing, employer & talent branding, diversity & inclusion, internal and external facing initiatives and strategies, media strategy, account management and client services.
 When she's not working, you'll find her dancing, singing, watching movies with her husband and 2 daughters, reading, and experimenting with new recipes.